 Why are release notes important?

 Plus, release notes are an educational piece of material for your users.
-New releases in digital products can often be frustrating if not communicated clearly—especially when customers are used to things being a certain way.
+New feature releases in digital products can often be frustrating if not communicated clearly—especially when customers are used to things being a certain way.

-Release notes are your opportunity to retain user engagement, and potentially build it, while focusing on performance improvement and building a more valuable product.
+Notes of release are your opportunity to retain user engagement, and potentially build it, while focusing on performance improvement and building a more valuable product.

 Best practices for writing release notes that rock